Skip to content

 • Youth Empowerment: violence against and abuse of children; kidnapping and abduction; drug use; addiction; self-harm and suicide; death

-• Additionally, many of our experiences focused on environmental components of justice may address concepts of perceived futility and helplessness that can feel discouraging and even alarming to some.
+• Additionally, many of our experiences focused on environmental components and may address concepts of perceived futility and helplessness that can feel discouraging and even alarming to some.

 Direct Service, Education, & Reflection